sedostheatre/sedos.co.uk/input/about/faqs.md

 **How much does it cost to audition for a Sedos show?**

 Sedos members are entitled to audition for all Sedos shows for free.
-Please note, if you are not a member you will be required to pay a fee of £5 to audition.
-(Note, this is not refundable if you are cast in the show.)
+If you are not a member you will be required to pay a non-refundable fee of £5 to audition.

 **How much does it cost to be in a Sedos show?**